nentropy/nentrokey/README.md

 ### Roadmap
 - Explorations of ```Ockam``` [Ockam Github]("https://github.com/build-trust/ockam") for multi-node secure data in transit.
 - Audacious Attempt to implement an ```Elliptical Curve Algorithm``` (Much bigger mathematical, and development challenge without a library)
+- Try and implement my own local ```data-in-transit``` real-time encryption for commands associated with pcaps etc.
+  - Nentropy note: this might be tough because of a lack of client to decrypt instructions to plain text.
+  - Could be addressed by using it only for C2C commands.

 ### Usage
 - import ```use::nentrokey::lib::main;``` into your own library after installing with ```cargo add nentrokey```